akingdom/akingdom.github.io/articles/etymology.md

 ---
 ## Etymology

-- **Etymbology** is the study of the origin and history of words and their meanings.
+- **Etymology** is the study of the origin and history of words and their meanings.
 This word relates to the Ancient Greek words ἐτεός (*eteós*, in the sense of true, stable, real) and λογία (*logía*, in the sense of a descriptive account, a story), in other words, a real story.

 - **True** relates to the word *tree* in the sense that a tree is not easily moved, compared to a stone boundary marker for instance.
 Possibly also relates to *health* in the sense of wishing someone to be as healthy (strong) as a tree.